Topological realization of algebras of quasi-invariants, I (with an Appendix by M. V. Feigin and K. E. Feldman): Introduction

 where $ {\mathscr L}^n $ stands for the $n$-th tensor power of the {\it Looijenga bundle} ${\mathscr L}$ on the elliptic curve $E$, a canonical $W$-equivariant line bundle originally introduced and studied in \cite{Lo77}.
 This computation (see Theorem~\ref{EllTw}) is inspired by results of \cite{Ga14}, and technically, it is perhaps the most interesting cohomological computation of the paper.

-Finally, in Section~\ref{S8}, we prove that our spaces of quasi-invariants $ X_m(G,T) $ are Gorenstein in the sense of stable homotopy theory: more precisely, the associated commutative ring spectra $ C^*(X_m, k) $ (see \eqref{mapsp}) are orientable Gorenstein (relative to $k$) and satisfies the Gorenstein duality of shift $ a = 1 - 4m $ (see Theorem~\ref{ThGor}).
+Finally, in Section~\ref{S8}, we prove that our spaces of quasi-invariants $ X_m(G,T) $ are Gorenstein in the sense of stable homotopy theory: more precisely, the associated commutative ring spectra $ C^*(X_m, k) $ (see \eqref{mapsp}) are orientable Gorenstein (relative to $k$) and satisfy the Gorenstein duality of shift $ a = 1 - 4m $ (see Theorem~\ref{ThGor}).
 This result should be viewed as a homotopy-theoretic analogue of Theorem~\ref{TGoren} on Gorenstein property of algebras of quasi-invariants.
 We also prove the analogous result (see Theorem~\ref{ThGor1}) for the `fake' spaces of quasi-invariants $ X_m(\Omega B,T) $, although under the additional assumption that $ k = \F_p $ for some prime $p$.

-This work brings together ideas and techniques from parts of algebra and topology that are (still) fairly distant from each other.
-To make it accessible to readers with different background we included two appendices.
-In Appendix A, we briefly review Milnor's classical construction of classifying spaces of topological groups in terms of iterated joins.
-As it should be clear from results of Section~\ref{S4}, our construction of spaces of quasi-invariants can be viewed as a generalization of Milnor's construction.
-In Appendix B, we collect basic definitions from stable homotopy theory concerning regularity and duality properties of commutative ring spectra.
-This material is needed to understand our motivation and results in Section~\ref{S8} that were greatly inspired by the beautiful paper \cite{DGI06}.
-All in all, we tried to give references to all essential facts that we are using, even when these facts are considered to be obvious or well known by experts.
+This work combines ideas and techniques from different parts of algebra and topology.
+To make it accessible to readers with different background we tried to include basic definitions and give references to all essential facts that we are using (even when these facts are considered to be obvious or well known by experts).